Postgraduate Course: Responding to Global Crime and Insecurity (LAWS11293)

 |Summary||Responding to Global Crime and Insecurity is one of two core courses on the MSc programme in Global Crime, Justice and Security and is available to students on LLM programmes, the MSc in Criminology and Criminal Justice and other MSc programmes subject to agreement between the course convenor and relevant programme director.

 The focus of the course is on legal, political and policy responses to international and transnational forms of crime, insecurity and injustice.
-The course is delivered in two sections focusing first on transnational forms of organised crime and secondly on atrocity crime (broadly, those defined by international criminal law).
-A final session looks for contrasts and connections between these two parts
+The course is delivered in two sections focusing on transnational forms of crime and secondly on atrocity crime (broadly, those defined by international criminal law).

 Entry Requirements (not applicable to Visiting Students)